othermedia/arcadia/README.md

     gem install json jake

+Then just run the `jake` command in the root directory of the library to build it and the JSON feed for the test suite.

 The gallery itself relies on [Ojay][ojay] (and therefore [YUI][yui] and [JS.Class][jsclass]); its dependencies, and the objects it provides, are listed in the `jake.yml` file.